Google Sheets converter

 How the workflow should work

 Start with the original bank-issued PDF whenever possible.
 Original statement files usually have clearer text and more consistent table structure than screenshots, phone photos, or printed scans.
-Upload the statement, preview the extracted dates, descriptions, amounts, and balances, then use the spreadsheet-friendly output as a clean starting point for Google Sheets.
+Upload the statement, preview the extracted dates, descriptions, amounts, and balances, then use the spreadsheet output as a clean starting point for Google Sheets.

 The review step is important because statement layouts vary.
 Some banks show separate debit and credit columns.
 Others show one signed amount column.
 Some statements include running balances, while others only show deposits and withdrawals.
 Keep the source PDF nearby so the reviewer can trace any row back to the original statement before using the sheet.